UPDATED 10:30 p.m. ET, July 3, 2021

 People may be itching for a return to so-called normalcy, but Black folks, in particular, need to be extra careful about being around large groups for the holiday — something we have always loved to do at the proverbial as well as the literal “cookout” that is typically held on birthdays, holidays and, well, any day, really.

 (Not to mention, last month’s widespread observations of Juneteenth — which is also known as Black Liberation Day — may have influenced some Black people to decide to recognize that new federal holiday as their true Independence Day and therefore have less interest this year in the Fourth of July than they did in years past.)

 Luckily, there is a wide range of choices for streaming services, which have been the necessary evil to help keep homebound cinephiles and random film buffs satisfied and then some.

 In fact, if you can’t make the physical escape elsewhere for the weekend, you may as well try to let your mind take you elsewhere by indulging in a flick or two, or even binge-watching more than that.
 Considering the social circumstances around the globe, this Fourth of July might honestly be better spent getting your Netflix and chill on.

 There are tons of films with Black casts that will keep you laughing and not sweating from the outside heat.
 Let’s face it, laughter is the best medicine especially with the Trump stress weighing down on communities across the nation.

-For an added bonus, BBQ Becky won’t show up to stop the fun in any of the movies on this list.
+As an added bonus, there won’t be any Karens who show up to stop the fun in any of the movies on this list.
 People can grab their movie snacks or some barbecue, sit back and enjoy the show.
 Here are some good choices for your movie and chill day.

 This 2006 film starred T.I. and Lauren London, taking viewers into the world of roller skating in Atlanta.
 The high school-age characters also face several pivotal turning points in their lives.